lugawe/find/README.md

 ### 7 - Call with parameter -d n
 Should only print files which are n subdirectories deep.

+### 8 - Call with parameter -p
+Should only print files that match the given path pattern.
+The parameter expects a valid file path pattern and filters the results accordingly.

 ## Running Tests